 Finally, Capital.com’s app really excels when it comes to features, as the app has a ‘Learn to Trade’ section dedicated to beginner traders.
 This section has various videos and articles that aim to improve traders’ results right away.
 Capital.com’s app even has a sleek newsfeed section, ensuring you’re kept up-to-date on the latest financial news whilst trading.

-If you’re wondering how to invest £500 (or any amount) in ETFs, then using the Plus500 app might be one of your best options.
+With the use of Plus500 app, users can invest any amount they wish to in ETFs.
 Plus500 is a popular trading platform launched in 2008 and is regulated by the FCA and ASIC.
-What’s more, Plus500 is one of the few stock brokers listed on the London Stock Exchange, adding massive credibility to the platform.
+What’s more, Plus500 is one of the few stockbrokers listed on the London Stock Exchange, adding massive credibility to the platform.

-We consider this one of the best ETF apps UK because all of the fees are built into the spread, which is clearly visible on the ‘Markets’ section of the app.
+In Plus500, all of the fees are built into the spread, which is clearly visible on the ‘Markets’ section of the app.
 Spreads for ETF CFDs can vary, although they tend to range around 0.7% during periods of high liquidity.
-At present, the Plus500 app offers 95 different ETFs to invest in – and you can even take a short position in these ETFs if you wish.
+At present, the Plus500 app offers 95 different ETFs to invest in.

 The app offers excellent charting features, allowing you to go full screen and utilise various indicators.
-You can even customise the charts to be precisely how you’d like them, with timeframes ranging from one minute to one week.
+Users may make customisations on the charts to cater to their preferences, with timeframes ranging from one minute to one week.
 Finally, the Plus500 app even has a dedicated ‘Tools’ section, featuring an economic calendar and a price alerts feature, ensuring you’re always up-to-date with the latest stock market movements.

-Like many of the best stock trading apps, the AvaTrade mobile app allows users to invest in various assets with no fees.
+Like many of the stock trading apps in the market, the AvaTrade mobile app allows users to invest in various assets with no fees.
 As a CFD broker, AvaTrade’s costs are incorporated into the spread, which tends to be around 0.5% for ETFs.
 Users can invest in 14 different ETFs on the app, all of which feature extensive information on the specific spread, leverage, overnight fees, trading hours, and monthly returns, simply by tapping on the ETFs name.

 The AvaTrade app (named AvaTrade GO) is packed with helpful trading features, such as educational videos and price alerts.
-There’s also a handy ‘Market Buzz’ section where you can view how much hype there is around a specific asset and assess whether it’s worth investing in.
-Finally, the app even has an ‘Analyst Views’ feature, which displays insights and trading ideas from top analysts – offering a streamlined way for beginners to buy and sell stocks and ETFs.
+There’s also a handy ‘Market Buzz’ section where users may view how much hype there is around a specific asset and assess whether it’s worth investing in.
+Finally, the app even has an ‘Analyst Views’ feature, which displays insights and trading ideas from analysts – offering a streamlined way for beginners to purchase stocks and ETFs.

 71% of retail investor accounts lose money when trading CFDs with this provider.

-Now that you have an idea of what the best ETF apps are, found below is a table that breaks down the asset selection, ETF type, and pricing structure of each platform on our list.
+Now that you have an idea of some of the ETF app options available, found below is a table that breaks down the asset selection, ETF type, and pricing structure of each platform on our list.

 |eToro||250+||Both||0% Commission + Spread|